In a right triangle, if the length of the adjacent side to angle ... | Study Prep in Pearson+

 Struggling with Trigonometry?Join thousands of students who trust us to help them ace their exams!Watch the first video

-In a right triangle, if the length of the adjacent side to angle is units and the hypotenuse is units, what is the value of ?
+In a right triangle, if the length of the adjacent side to angle is and the length of the hypotenuse is , what is the value of ?

 Watch next